SAP/luigi/core/examples/luigi-example-next/README.md

 Due to the nature of NextJS's routing strategy, it is not possible to use `useHashRouting: false` in the Luigi Configuration.
 If you want to use path based routing, Luigi Core's index.html should be served separately.

+Also note that due to NextJS's server side nature, injecting LuigiClient in your pages is not as straightforward, since LugiClient relies on the window object only available at client side.
+To resolve that simply include the luigi-client.js as the source of an HTML script as shown in the home.js file.
+This will allow to use LuigiClient as part of the window object of that microfrontend ex: `window['LuigiClient']`

 ## Getting Started

 First, install dependencies